No Heaven System Document

 When the Shatter call is used, the nanowarfare package in the weapon attacks inorganic bonds and structural nanotech in the affected item in order to cause the affected item to break, rendering it useless until repaired.
 Many items are imbued with nanotech enabling self-repair, but the nanowarfare packages are able to overcome standard defenses.
 That the item's own nanotech is defending against the attack is why items rarely crumble into pieces when struck with this nanowarfare package.

 An item struck with a Shatter call is broken, and cannot be used until it is repaired.

 Armour and large items are unaffected by Shatter, but the ability can be used on items beside weapons.

 Shattered items will self-repair after one hour unless otherwise stated.

 Shattered items can be repaired by characters with the Nanotech Maintenance Interface.

 When a Cleave call is used, the nanowarfare package in the weapon attacks the body's nervous system, causing the affected area to become non-functional.
-Modern medinano defenses are able to isolate the symptoms to a single area and prevent it from spreading.
+Modern medinano defences are able to isolate the symptoms to a single area and prevent it from spreading.
 If the nanowarfare package reaches the spinal column through a blow to the head or torso, then the attack on the nervous system causes massive damage and inflicts severe injuries.

 If you are struck by Cleave on an unarmoured location, that location is rendered unusable until repaired.
 If you are struck on the head or chest, you are reduced to zero hits immediately; this means that you also receive an appropriate Condition as per the damage rules.